elisdanga/Additional_Resources/Haskell/Classes/Week 5 - List comprehension, lambdas/README.md

 Define the functions:
  - mIdentity x, that returns the identity of x
  - myCompose f g, that returns the composition of f and g
- - myNegate, p that returns the compliment of (the negation of) a predicate p
+ - myNegate, p that returns the complement of (the negation of) a predicate p
   - myCurry f x, that returns a function that is the partial application of x over f

 Examples: